Roam a rich natural preserve of virgin forests, lakes and hot springs

 Kakegawa was both a post station on the old Tokaido route and a castle town surrounding Kakegawa Castle.
 The castle has been restored to its Edo period (1603-1867) glory, and you can take rickshaw rides around the castle area.

 You can hike around Awagatake, a small mountain east of Kakegawa.
 In spring, the city's iris garden boasts more than a million irises in bloom.

 The castle has more to offer in the form of the Ninomaru lord's mansion, which is designated an important cultural asset, and one of only four still standing.

-The striking and atmospheric Ninomaru Museum of Art has exhibitions featuring the possessions of feudal lords as well as works from well-known Japanese painters such as Yokoyama Taikan.
+The atmospheric Ninomaru Museum of Art has exhibitions featuring the possessions of feudal lords as well as works from well-known Japanese painters such as Yokoyama Taikan.

 If you want to move halfway back to civilization, Tsumagoi is a 170-hectare resort area that offers a golf course, tennis courts, music facilities, event halls, restaurants, hotels and more.
 Enjoy various outdoor and indoor sports such as archery, horse-riding, motorsports, cycling, fishing, and swimming in an indoor pool and a water park.